rug-ds-lab/gapps/README.md

 # gapps
-A PmWiki plugin to embed select Google apps such as maps and youtube videos.
+A PmWiki recipe to embed select Google apps such as maps and youtube videos.

 # Installation
   * Place `gapps.php` in PmWiki's cookbook directory.